The Best Key Lime Pie In The Florida Keys: A Definitive Ranking

 I’ve found my perfect homemade version as well, if you’re interested in giving it a try!

 Ranking the best key lime pie in the Florida Keys

 Rather than a true linear ranking (which was really difficult when I was eating them over several days), I’ve grouped them into broad buckets.
 I do think that Blond Giraffe ended up as my #1, but without eating them all side-by-side it was a little hard to say for sure.
 Here’s the list, and then I go into detail on each below.

 - Middle of the pack…okay but nothing to write home about

 - Eh…not worth the calories

 - A couple alternatives: Harriette’s muffin, Flamingo Crossing ice cream

 I’ve plotted all of these on a map so you can get a sense of where everything is.
 Green are the cream of the crop, orange are middle of the pack, and blue are “eh”.
 Here’s a link you can use to pull up the map yourself as well.

-Where to base yourself in the Keys: I spent a few nights at the amazing Grassy Flats Resort, and HIGHLY recommend it!
-You can see my super detailed review here.
 In Key West I spent one night at the Kimpton Ella’s Cottages and one night at H2O Suites…loved the latter for a bit of a splurge stay (have your own private pool!!).
 You can read my detailed review here.